claudroiu/claudroiu.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Researcher at the Free University of Bozen-Bolzano.
-My research interests are in macroeconomics with a specific emphasis on the interplay between fiscal policy and monetary policy.
+I am Lecturer (Assistant Professor) in Economics in the Department of Economics at Newcastle University.
+My research interests are in macroeconomics with a specific emphasis on the interactions between fiscal policy and monetary policy.
 I am currently interested in modelling the financing of climate change policies.
 I obtained my PhD in Economics in January 2024 from the [Free University of Bozen-Bolzano](https://www.unibz.it/en/).
 During my doctoral studies, I worked as an intern in the Monetary Policy and Analysis Division at the Deutsche Bundesbank.

-**UPDATE**: In October 2024, I will be joining the Economics Department at Newcastle University as a Lecturer (Assistant Professor) in Macroeconomics.

 Please find here my [**CV**](https://claudroiu.github.io/files/CV_ClaudiaUdroiu.pdf).